geofflangenderfer/geofflangenderfer.com/content/posts/why-you-should-go-freelance.md

 ---
-title: "Why You Should Build an Audience"
+title: "Why You Should Go Freelance"
 date: 2020-09-17T20:38:01-05:00
 draft: false
 ---